open-mmlab/mmfashion/README.md

-# mmfashion
+# MMFashion

 ## Introduction

-`mmfashion` is an open source visual fashion analysis toolbox based on PyTorch.
+`MMFashion` is an open source visual fashion analysis toolbox based on PyTorch.
 It is a part of the [open-mmlab](https://github.com/open-mmlab) project developed by [Multimedia Lab, CUHK](http://mmlab.ie.cuhk.edu.hk/).

+## Updates
+[2019-10-21] `MMFashion` v0.1 is released.

 ## Requirements